-The Prince George Infant Development Program (IDP) has been in operation since 1979.
+The AiMHi Infant Development Program (IDP) has been in operation since 1979.
 The Infant Development Program services children from birth to three years of age who are at risk for, or who may have a delay in development.
 Your participation is voluntary.

 What is the Infant Development Program?